(305) 4471-447

 What is periodontal disease?

-Periodontal disease is often characterized by an inflammation of the gums, infections below the gum line, and the presence of disease causing bacteria inside of the mouth.
+Periodontal disease is often characterized by inflammation of the gums, infection below the gumline, and the presence of disease-causing bacteria inside the mouth.
 As bacteria can easily travel through the body, an infection in the mouth can be responsible for systemic health problems.
-Conversely, certain ailments will encourage the development of bacteria in the mouth and gums.
-While gum disease may seem benign at first, as it develops, serious symptoms may appear.
-Tenderness and pain along the teeth and gumline are the first signs of trouble, as well as chronic bleeding while brushing or eating.
-Periodontal disease can lead to the destruction of bone, the teeth shifting, and eventually, tooth loss.
+Conversely, certain ailments encourage the development of bacteria in the mouth and gums.
+Although gum disease may seem benign at first, as it develops, serious symptoms may appear.
+Tenderness and pain along the teeth and gumline are the first signs of trouble, as well as chronic bleeding when brushing or eating.
+Periodontal disease can lead to the destruction of bone, shifting of your teeth, and eventually, tooth loss.

 Factors that can affect oral health: